The Bundeswehr Joint Force Command

 The Bundeswehr Joint Force Command (BwJFCBundeswehr Joint Force Command) is responsible for the Bundeswehr’s national and joint planning, conduct and evaluation of operations.
 It is a central point of contact for civil authorities at the federal and state levels, and a single point of contact for the armed forces of friendly nations as well as multinational partners and actors.

-Establishment of the Command results from the Bundeswehr’s consistent orientation towards national and collective defence.
+Established in October 2024 as part of the structural reform following the Osnabrück Directive, the Bundeswehr Joint Force Command reflects the Bundeswehr’s consistent orientation towards national and collective defence.
 The focus is on credible deterrence and effective defence through a unified operational level of command.
-The Bundeswehr Joint Force Command is designed to be able to take action and exercise command and control in all scenarios and at all levels of escalation – in hybrid threat situations, in national and collective defence, and in international crisis management.
+The BwJFCBundeswehr Joint Force Command is designed to be able to take action and exercise command and control in all scenarios and at all escalation levels – including hybrid threat situations, in national and collective defence, and in international crisis management.

 The Bundeswehr Joint Force Command is a single command bringing together tasks in the areas of national and collective defence, international crisis management and the Bundeswehr’s assistance, in accordance with Article 35 of the Basic Law for the Federal Republic of Germany (administrative assistance), at the operational level.
 It